ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

     -  The validation logic needs to be more complex than verification of the user identity wrt the blacklisted address that is defined offchain, and is very gas inefficient.

-    - also privacy enhanced/anonymous verification is important need by the crypto users in order to insure censorship/trustless networks.
+    - Also privacy enhanced/anonymous verification is important need by the crypto users in order to insure censorship/trustless networks.
 ZK based verification schemes are currently the only way to validate the assertion of the identity by the user, while keeping certain aspects of the providers identity completely private.

 thus in order to address the above major challenges: there is need of standard that defines the interface of contract which can issue an immutable identity for the identifier (except by the user) along with verifying the identity of the user based on the ownership of the given identity token.